elc45/fisher-hmc-paper/main.typ

     return y, s_y, logp - logdet
 ```

+== Intrinsic metric tensor on distributions

+The fisher metric defines an intrinsic metric on parameter spaces of
+distribuitions.
+This is a setting that often appears in frequentist statistic,
+where no distribution is defined on the parameter space directly, but only on
+the dataset, though the likelihood.

+When we sample Bayesian models, we would like to have a similarly intrinsic
+metric, but not with respect to the likelihood, but with respect to the
+posterior distribution.

+To construct such a metric, we start with a standard normal distribution.
+Here,
+I think we can argue that we already know what the metric should be: Since the
+normal distribution is defined by $d mu(x) prop exp(-<x, x> / 2)$, and as such
+directly in terms of a metric, we can see this metric as the intrinic metric of
+the normal distribution.

+We would now like to transfer this metric to other distributions though diffeomorphisms.

+Given an absolute continuous distribution on $X = bb(R)^n$ with sufficiently
+smooth density, there is a (not necessarily unique) diffeomorphism $F: Y arrow
+X$, where $Y$ is $bb(R)^n$ with the standard inner product, such that $D[F] =
+integral norm(y + F^* s(F^(-1)(y)))^2 d F^* mu(y) = 0$.
+Even though the
+diffeomorphism is not unique, the induced inner product on $X$ is unique.

+Assume $F_1$ and $F_2$ are such that $D[F_1] = D[F_2] = 0$.
+Then the pullback
+inner products to $X$ are identical. proof...

+This defines an intrinsic metric on $X$.

 == Transformed HMC
 <transformed-hmc>
 Given a posterior $mu$ on $X$ and a diffeomorphism $F : Y arrow.r X$, we